WKMK: Ownership change

-In November 2000, WHTG was sold to Press Communications.
-WHTG then became known as G106.3, and took on a format that could be described as a hybrid of alternative and modern adult contemporary.
-Later, WHTG had then evolved into an alternative rock station that played current and re-current alternative hits, as well as heritage artists such as The Cure and REM.
-Before the acquisition of WBBO, WHTG was referred to as G106.3, Your Rock Alternative, echoing—perhaps unwittingly—FM 106.3's original alternative-era slogan from 1985 to 1989.
+The WHTG cluster was sold to Press Communications in 2000.
+The last song played on FM 106.3 was Blink-182's "Man Overboard", before the station switched to the slightly more active rock-leaning G106.3 on November 3, 2000.
+It would later evolve into an alternative rock station playing current and classic hits from the genre, as well as heritage artists such as The Cure and R.E.M.
+The station, billed "G106.3, Your Rock Alternative", echoed FM 106.3's original alternative-era slogan from 1985 to 1989.

-G Rock Radio also featured special programming on weekend mornings.
-The Saturday Morning Breakfast Club took a nostalgic look at alternative rock from the 1980s, while Common Threads (a program that dates back to the FM 106-3 era and originally featured "theme" sets of songs) showcased modern acoustic music.
+G 106.3 also featured special programming on weekend mornings.
+The Saturday Morning Breakfast Club took a nostalgic look at alternative rock from the 1980s, while Common Threads (a program that dates back to the FM 106.3 era and originally featured themed sets of songs) showcased modern acoustic music.
 With the acquisition of WBBO, G106.3 became known as "G-Rock Radio", with a simulcast on 106.3 and 98.5.
 In July 2006, WBBO's 98.5 signal was moved to 106.5.
 During this time, G-Rock was trimulcasted on 98.5, 106.3, and 106.5 to assist listeners in the frequency transition.
 G-Rock later dropped their weekday noon request show called "90's at Noon" for a more 80's influenced request show known as "The Retro Request Hour".
 Another specialty show heard on Sunday nights called The Underground, which featured indie bands as well as b-sides and unknown tracks from current played artists, which was dropped in March 2007.
-On June 24, 2007, specialty programming on Sunday nights returned with "The Punkyard", which consisted of two hours of punk music.
-By spring 2008, other weekend programming on G Rock included the all-request "Radio Kaos" from 7 pm – midnight Saturdays.
-There also was "Queens of Noise" on Sundays from 9-10 pm, which featured female-fronted bands and solo rock artists.
+On June 24, 2007, specialty programming on Sunday nights returned with "The Punkyard with Pete Lepore", which consisted of two hours of punk music.
+By spring 2008, other weekend programming on G Rock included the all-request "Radio Kaos with Scott Lowe" from 7 pm – midnight Saturdays.
+There also was "Queens of Noise with Terrie Carr" on Sundays from 9-10 pm, which featured female-fronted bands and solo rock artists.